pynufft/pynufft/doc/source/tutor/basic_use.rst

    NufftObj = NUFFT_cpu()

-The NufftObj object has been created but it is still empty at this point.
+The NufftObj object has been created but at this point it is still empty.

 Now we have to plan the NufftObj by calling the plan() method.
 The plan() method takes the input variables and plans for the object.